MileHacker Logo

 Tap water is generally not safe to drink.
 Consume only bottled water (check seal), boiled water, or water treated with a Portable water filter or purification tablets.

-Drink only bottled water which is sealed, boiled water, or treated water.
+Drink only bottled water that happens to be sealed, boiled water, or treated water.

 Avoid ice in drinks and unpeeled fruits washed with tap water.